-Mrs Madelaine Jones - Acting Head of Learning Area - The Arts
+Mrs Tammy van der Nest - Head of Learning Area - The Arts

 Year 10 Music

 Students will expand their practical music skills through rehearsal and performance, explore the various musical styles, and develop their aural listening skills.
 Students will also develop composing ICT skills using music software.
 This course will provide students with essential knowledge and skills to further their music education in Year 11.